In no particular order, here are ten things you should know about stress.

 Stress should go up and down and some stress every day is healthy; it builds resilience.
 What is evil for your body is distress, which is a chronic stress overload from continuous, over the top, stress.

-Let's start with kids.
-Over 20% of adolescents nationwide (ages 11-17) have some type of a stress disorder (depression, reactive attachment disorder, learned helplessness, bipolar, etc.) The top three kid stressors are (1) school academic pressures, (2) family pressure, and (3) bullying.
-Among kids from poverty, 60-95% have chronic stress.
+Let's start with the children.
+Over 20% of adolescents nationwide (ages 11-17) have some type of a stress disorder (depression, reactive attachment disorder, learned helplessness, bipolar, etc.) The top three children stressors are (a) school academic pressure, (b) family pressure, and (c) bullying.
+Among children from poverty, 60-95% have chronic stress.

 #4 Chronic stress reduces neurogenesis, the production of new brain cells.